The best Information Resources about Japan -both offline and online

-I’ve been meaning to give several title to this blog and write accordingly.
+I’ve been meaning to give several titles to this blog and write it accordingly.
 Then I kept changing my mind for the better.
-But let’s see all the concepts I’ve been meaning to write about with the assistance of my cat and a pretty shaky mouse making it hard to navitage anywhere.
+But let’s see all the concepts I’ve been meaning to write about with the assistance of my cat and a pretty shaky mouse making it hard to navigate anywhere.

 Now let me place a nice pic of Japan, to keep all you guys interested in reading more 🙂

 These books are for the ever romantics looking for an adventure.
 Ninjas were really “in” between the Seventies and Eighties especially.
-When I started to read these books, I really felt the window open for me to gain some insight on the real spirit of Japan.
+When I started to read these books, I really felt the window open for me to gain some insight into the real spirit of Japan.
 Well, I was around 18 or so, so it’s really no wonder.
-When I started to read his books, I didn’t yet know that Mr. Van Lustbader has managed to become one the most popular con -artists in the US and he managed to fool many people.
+When I started to read his books, I didn’t yet know that Mr. Van Lustbader has managed to become one of the most popular con -artists in the US and he managed to fool many people.
 BUT he is a pretty good writer!
-In a nutshell these ninja series consist of several books all following the adventures of a half Japanese guy who is like the Ninja superman.
+In a nutshell, these ninja series consist of several books all following the adventures of a half Japanese guy who is like the Ninja superman.
 His name is Nicholas Linnear, he is dead rich and somehow gets secretly inducted in the best ninja schools of Japan.
 I could learn a lot about the basics of Shinto, Zen, Buddhism and Japanese culture overall ( not to mention ninjas) while reading about this guy’s adventures.
 I ’ m not sure I would be entertained now, but these books were the start of me becoming a sort of a fan of Japan.
 The Ninja series of Mr. Lustbader has around 7-8 books altogether.
 I’ve lost count after reading the 5th.
 While the books contain lots of interesting information, don’t get too disappointed if no Japanese would ever be able to tell if these are accurate or not.
 Quite interestingly the world of martial artts, ninjas, crime and such are not really talked about in Japan.

 I’m amazed I found this book on Amazon as it’s a really old one.
 This was one of the very first books I’ve ever read about Japan, this way, I will always remember it.
 As a note, we can see editors are amazed by the Japanese swords AND cherry blossoms ( window to the Japanese soul) and so there ain’t no book cover without sword or cherry blossoms.

 This is one of the first crime books which discusses the Japanese Mafia aka. the Yakuza. that was written pretty long ago.
 It introduces us to the secret world of Yakuza which most Japanese people don’t know anything about.
 Yeah, it’s trash in the eyes of „deep literature” fans.
 But it’s entertaining as hell.

 Now, let me put one thing clear especially for those romantic souls like me, who started to learn about Japan through martial arts: most Japanese people have absolutely no clue about ninjas, yakuza ( even if they did they would never tell you) or martial arts.
 Just to save you some time and not get disappointed.

 This is the latest book I’ve managed to read about Japan.
 It happened during my summer vacation in Italy.
 And so it happened that I just couldn’t put this book down.
 Not only it’s informative, but it’s also wildly entertaining, funny and all true.
-It has two titles because it’s been recently re-titled.
-I’ ve finished it just a few weeks ago and I wished it was longer.
-If you want to learn abot Japan, about the people about the countryside then this is the book where you should get started.
+It has two titles because it’s been recently re-titled as I could find it out later on.
+If you want to learn about Japan, about the people about the countryside then this is the book where you should get started.
 It’s wildly funny, entertaining and so true.
-Unfortunately this is the only book Mr. Ferguson wrote about Japan, as he decided not to live in there any longer, but this book is a treasure.
+Unfortunately, this is the only book Mr. Ferguson wrote about Japan, as he decided not to live in there any longer, but this book is a treasure.
 I couldn’t stop reading it.
 Although it’s not a very new book (1998) all things which are written in there are still valid today.
-Contrary to most information after the huge development Japan has managed to pull off in the Eighties it has literally stopped in the Nineties.
+Contrary to most information after the huge development, Japan has managed to pull off in the Eighties it has literally stopped in the Nineties.
 Therefore most things wich existed then pretty much keep on existing in the same way or form today.
-I really suggest everyone who likes fun and quality books and learn in the same time, to read this book on the first place.
-I’m not writing about the main storyline – you may have guessed it from the title anyways.
+I really suggest everyone who likes fun and quality books and learns at the same time, to read this book in the first place.
+I’m not writing about the main storyline – you may have guessed it from the title anyway.

 There are several good books about Japan which I don’t know about, I’m pretty sure of that.
 So please let me know which books or blogs you liked reading, where you feel you ought to go back and read it again, just for the heck of it.